-Absorption: Ipratropium bromide is poorly absorbed into the systemic circulation following oral administration (2-3%).
-Less than 20% of an 84 mcg per nostril dose was absorbed from the nasal mucosa of normal volunteers, induced-cold patients, or perennial rhinitis patients.
+Ipratropium bromide is poorly absorbed into the systemic circulation following oral administration (2-3%).
+Less than 20% of an 84 mcg per nostril dose was absorbed from the nasal mucosa of normal volunteers, induced-cold adult volunteers, naturally acquired common cold pediatric patients, or perennial rhinitis adult patients.

-Distribution: Ipratropium bromide is minimally bound (0 to 9% in vitro) to plasma albumin and a1-acid glycoprotein.
+Ipratropium bromide is minimally bound (0 to 9% in vitro) to plasma albumin and α1-acid glycoprotein.
 Its blood/plasma concentration ratio was estimated to be about 0.89.
 Studies in rats have shown that ipratropium bromide does not penetrate the blood-brain barrier.

-Metabolism: Ipratropium bromide is partially metabolized to ester hydrolysis products, tropic acid and tropane.
-These metabolites appear to be inactive based on in vitroreceptor affinity studies using rat brain tissue homogenates.
+Ipratropium bromide is partially metabolized to ester hydrolysis products, tropic acid, and tropane.
+These metabolites appear to be inactive based on in vitro receptor affinity studies using rat brain tissue homogenates.

 In two single-dose trials (n=17), doses up to 336 mcg of ipratropium bromide did not significantly affect pupillary diameter, heart rate, or systolic/diastolic blood pressure.
-Similarly, in patients with induced-colds, Atrovent® (ipratropium bromide nasal spray) (ipratropium bromide) Nasal Spray 0.06% (84 mcg/nostril four times a day), had no significant effects on pupillary diameter, heart rate or systolic/diastolic blood pressure.
+Similarly, Atrovent® (ipratropium bromide) Nasal Spray 0.06% in adult patients (n=22) with induced-colds (84 mcg/nostril four times a day) and in pediatric patients (n=45) with naturally acquired common cold (84 mcg/nostril three times a day) had no significant effects on pupillary diameter, heart rate, or systolic/diastolic blood pressure.